bmatcuk/html-brunch-static/README.md

   >
   > * **helpers** _(default: `null`)_
   >   > _helpers_ can be used to specify custom handlebars helpers.
 This option should be a hash where the keys are the names of the helpers and the values are functions.
 This hash is passed, verbatim, to `Handlebars.registerHelper()` (see [handlebars.js documentation](http://handlebarsjs.com/reference.html)).

+* **minify** _(default: `false`)_
+  > Minify the resulting html using [html-minifier](https://github.com/kangax/html-minifier).
+To enable, set this value to `true` to use the default options, or set to a hash of options that will be passed directly to html-minifier.
+See html-minifier's documentation for a list of valid options and their defaults.

 The following options are available if you enable the built-in handlebars processor: